 Flockport is a container management platform that currently supports LXC containers.
 Flockport adds a number of capabilities on top of LXC.

 Flockport also provides an application build system based on LXC containers and an app store.
 And a standardized way to setup and manage LXC across Linux distributions with out of the box support for volumes, networks and port management.

 LXC containers behave like light weight VMs.
 Docker uses a different kind of container, a single process container.
 Here is a quick guide to help you understand the differences between LXC and Docker containers.
 Flockport is focussed on the seamless migration of workloads from VMs to containers.

-The Flockport App Store hosts a large number of open source applications in containers.
-To use the apps just download the container, start it and you can access the app in your browser.
+The Flockport App Store hosts the most popular open source applications in containers.
+To use the apps just download the container, start it and access the app in your browser.

-This simplifies things for end users as there is no need to setup the application, install dependencies or application configuration.
-Even better the containers are self contained and portable across systems so you are not locked into any host or server.
+This simplifies things for end users as there is no need to setup applications, install dependencies or configure databases.
+Even better the containers are self contained and can be moved across servers and cloud providers easily.

 The App Store free to use and accessible from the Flockport app.
-All app builds are automated with Flockport Recipes.
+All apps are signed and downloaded securely.
+App builds are automated with Flockport Recipes.